OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 - **Enable Motion Features When in Seated Mode:** Uncheck this if Advanced Settings causes strange positioning in a seated application.
 (Different apps handle seated mode in different ways, some are less compatible with Advanced Settings).
 Note: if unchecked, all Space Offsets and Motion tab features will be disabled.
 - **Disable Automatic Crash Recovery of Chaperone Config:** This prevents applying of the last good autosaved chaperone profile when starting up after not shutting down properly.
 - **Disable Notification of Newer Version Availability**: This turns off the on start-up check for a new version.
 (You can refresh this to do a manual check.)
+- **Force Use SteamVR Chaperone**: This feature is currently experimental, when using third party headsets this will allow you to use SteamVR's chaperone, as if it was a native headset.
+- **Force Use SteamVR (Disable Oculus API)**: This feature is currently experimental, it should disable Oculus API preventing games with both SteamVR and Oculus API to only run as SteamVR
 - **Disable App Vsync:** Allows setting a custom base update rate for Advanced Settings.
 (Might be useful on HMDs with very high or very low refresh rates).
+- **Shutdown OVRAS** Shuts-Down Advanced Settings without closing out of VR.

 # How to Compile